10 Late News: 2012–2014

 The bulletin was revived on 4 June 2012 at 10:30 pm in a new 45-minute magazine-style format, presented by Hamish Macdonald.
 The program was announced under the name Ten Newsnight, but due to a rights issue with the Nine Network, its name was changed back to Ten Late News.
 It was very different from the former Late News format but unique in how it is presented and what it entails.
 It starts off with an introduction by the host; then the national news with the news presenter; a major report – introduced by the host; various feature stories; occasional interviews; special segments throughout the week, including Entertainment with Angela Bishop; sport; Twitter or Internet news; weather and a music item to conclude.

 In September 2013, Danielle Isdale replaced Hamish Macdonald after he resigned and the bulletin was renamed Ten Eyewitness News: Late.

 In February 2014, Network Ten announced that Hugh Riminton would replace Danielle Isdale as presenter, and Victoria Murphy would become the sports presenter.
 The format would return to a standard bulletin instead of the magazine-style format previously used.

 Fill in presenters include Sandra Sully (News) and Matt Suleau (Sport).

 On 21 May 2014, in a move by Network Ten to make budget cuts, Ten Eyewitness News: Late was axed.

-2017–present
+2024–present

 In November 2017, the rights to the 1991–2014 broadcasts were transferred to U.S. company CBS Corporation, after they took over Network Ten, with CBS subsequently re-merging with Viacom to form ViacomCBS in 2019 (renamed Paramount Global in 2022).
 In October 2023, Network 10 announced that it would return a late night news bulletin to its schedule in 2024, to be streamed first on 10Play and YouTube at 10:00 pm followed by an approximately half-hour delayed broadcast on the main channel from 10:30 pm, under the working title 10 at 10: The Late News.

 On 17 April 2024, it was confirmed that the revival bulletin would premiere on 29 April 2024 as 10 Late News with Ursula Heger presenting.
+Amanda Hart, Taylor Ryan, Ashleigh Raper, Tallulah Thompson and John Paul Gonzo are fill-in presenters.

-Amanda Hart, Taylor Ryan, Ashleigh Raper or Tallulah Thompson are fill-in presenters.
+In 2026, the bulletin was expanded to one hour and its airing time brought forward to start at 9:30 pm.
+Since 25 May 2026, sport has been presented under the Sports Tonight banner, as was the case between 2006-11.